PGCert Secondary Education (Physical Education) with recommendation for QTS

 Pre-professional Course Skills

-Skills Tests - via the main GTTR application cycle, Brunel University will accept applications for PGCert courses within Education prior to completion of the Teaching Agency Skills Tests.
-If you are offered a place on one of the courses and have yet to meet the requirements of passing the Skills Tests then your offer will be conditional on passing these tests by the 30 June 2013.
-See more information on the Skills tests.
+- Professional Skills Tests - via the main application cycle, Brunel University London will accept applications for PGCert courses within Education prior to completion of the Teaching Agency Skills Tests.
+If you are offered a place on one of the courses and have yet to meet the requirements of passing the Skills Tests then your offer will be conditional on passing these tests by the 30 June.

-Clearing applications will be dealt with on a case by case basis, however if you are in clearing from the 1 July 2013 the expectation is that you have already passed the required tests at the point of application to Brunel University.
+Apply 2 will be dealt with on a case by case basis, however the expectation is that you have already passed the required tests at the point of application to Brunel University London.

-- Ideally pre professional preparatory school experience should be across two phases of education ie Key Stage 3 and Key Stage 4.
+- Pre-professional preparation school experience should be across two Key Stages of education i.e. Key Stage 3 and Key Stage 4.

 - Evidence that you have planned, delivered and reflected on teaching or coaching episodes to pupils or young people in either educational contexts or within a learning community.